Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Proposed Method: Retrospective Backward Synthesis

 \subsection{A Motivating Example}

 Training GC-GFlowNets according to Eq.~(\ref{eq:conditoned-db}) can be challenging due to the sparsity of reward signals -- the agent receives a non-zero reward only when it reaches the desired goal state, while all other states yield zero reward.
-The high-dimensional space presents a further challenge, as the agent may spend a significant amount of time exploring unproductive regions of the state space without receiving any meaningful feedback.

-Reward relabeling~\citep{her,fang2018dher,pan2023pretraining} can alleviate sparse reward issues in goal-conditioned tasks by relabeling the achieved states as goals, but struggles to generalize to larger-scale scenarios with a large state space.
-This challenge is exacerbated in the context of GFlowNets, where multiple trajectories can lead to the same goal, and their number increases exponentially in dimensionality.
-Agents need to explore and remember all possible paths to gain comprehensive knowledge to understand and complete the task.
+The high-dimensional space presents a further challenge, as the agent may spend a significant amount of time exploring unproductive, restricted regions of the state space without receiving any meaningful feedback.
+Reward relabeling~\citep{her,fang2018dher,pan2023pretraining} aims to alleviate sparse reward issues in goal-conditioned tasks by relabeling the achieved states as goals, which have demonstrated success in the goal-conditioned RL literature, but still struggles to generalize to larger-scale scenarios with a large state space.
+This challenge is exacerbated in the context of GFlowNets, where agents can discover different trajectories leading to the same goal, and their number increases exponentially in dimensionality.
+Consequently, these reward labeling techniques may struggle to generalize across these different goal-trajectory relationships and are prone to get stuck in local optima, as they rely solely on observed data without expanding their data coverage.

 We demonstrate this inefficiency problem in a goal-conditioned set generation task~\citep{pan2023better}, where the agent generates a set of size $|S|$ from $|U|$ distinct elements sequentially starting from an empty set.
 At each timestep, the agent chooses to add an element from $U$ to the current set $s$ (the GFlowNets state) without repeating elements.
 We randomly sample a target state of size $|S|$ from $U$ ($|U|=30$) for each episode, and the GC-GFlowNets agent receives a negative reward of $0$ as long as the final generated object is not the target state.
-Standard reward relabeling methods (HER~\citep{her}) struggle in the task for $|S|\geq 12$.
+Previous state-of-the-art method~\citep{pan2023pretraining} based on standard reward relabeling (HER~\citep{her}), struggles in this high-dimensional task for $|S|\geq 12$ with large state space.
 These methods solely rely on experiences collected from interactions with environments, potentially trapping the agent in local optima and hindering the discovery of an effective goal-achieving strategy for problems with increasing scales.